louiskram/OpenAI_Political_Compass/README.md

 # OpenAI_Political_Compass

 This is a small replication of [PoliLean](https://github.com/BunsenFeng/PoliLean).
+The motivation behind this project is to see, where (OpenAI) LLMs currently stand politically.
+This current implementation works but is done poorly and just a proof of concept.

 `main.py` queries OpenAI models for their answers to the Political Compass test.

 `testing.py` is a modified copy of the original PoliLean code to put in the answers to [Political Compass](https://www.politicalcompass.org/).

+`scripts/average_outputs.py` will generate a new plot for the models answers.

+`start_tests.sh` will call the above scripts.

 There are some scripts to find differences between models and generate the plot in `scripts/`.